amgarton47/CS62data-structures/Git_Lab/project/README.md

 ## Background

 First and second generation (centralized) version control systems (e.g. the original Unix *Source Code Control System* and the more recent *Subversion*) tried to prevent multiple people from working on the same software at the same time.
 This is far too restrictive for large software projects, and the rise of world-wide collaboration (e.g. Linux and Open Source software) gave birth to a new generation of (distributed) version control software.  *Git* is one of the best known and (through *github*) most widely used systems for distributed version control.

-* In centralized version control, the key operations are *check-out* (lock the source code so that nobody else can change it) and *commit* (finalize my changes and un-lock the source code).
+* In **centralized** version control, the key operations are *check-out* (lock the source code so that nobody else can change it) and *commit* (finalize my changes and un-lock the source code).
 * Version control systems have long supported the notion of *branches*: parallel threads of independent development, starting from a common source).
   The creation of a new branch is called a *fork*, and bringing changes from a branch back into the main-line is called a *merge*.
-* In distributed version control (where it is assumed that numerous people all over the world are working on the same software at the same time), the key operations are *rebase* (adjust my working copy to be based on a new starting point) and *merge* (combine my changes with those from others).
+* In **distributed** version control (where it is assumed that numerous people all over the world (or sitting next to each other in a lab) are working on the same software at the same time), the key operations are *rebase* (adjust my working copy to be based on a new starting point) and *merge* (combine my changes with those from others).
 * As the *merge* and *rebase* operations have become more central, modern version